flowfree/digits-recognizer/README.md

 Run the app on local machine with Docker
 ----------------------------------------

 Ensure that you have Docker and Docker Compose installed on your machine.
-Run:
+Build and run the containers with:

     docker-compose build
     docker-compose up

-to build and run the containers, then open `http://localhost:3000` with your browser to see the frontend app.
+Then open `http://localhost:3000` with your browser to see the frontend app.

 If you want to run on machine other than localhost (e.g: EC2 instance), you need to set the `FRONTEND_URL` and `BACKEND_URL` environment variables so both frontend and